fakedrtom/SVAFotate/README.md

                         Path and/or name of the combined sources AF bed file (--pickled-source can be used instead of --bed) (NOTE: --bed takes higher priority than --pickled-source).
   -p Pickled Source Data, --pickled-source Pickled Source Data
                         Path and/or name of the pickled source data to use (--bed can be used instead of --pickled-source) (NOTE: if --bed is provided, --pickled-source is ignored).

-Optional Arguments:
-  -f [MINIMUM OVERLAP FRACTION [MINIMUM OVERLAP FRACTION ...]], --minf [MINIMUM OVERLAP FRACTION [MINIMUM OVERLAP FRACTION ...]]
-                        A space seperated list of minimum reciprocal overlap fractions required between SVs for each source listed with the `-s` option.
-If `-s` is not used, only the first minf will be used and will be applied to all sources. minf values must be between 0.0 and 1.0 (Default = 0.001).
-  -s [SOURCES TO ANNOTATE [SOURCES TO ANNOTATE ...]], --sources [SOURCES TO ANNOTATE [SOURCES TO ANNOTATE ...]]
-                        Space seperated list of data sources to use for annotation.
-If '-s' is not used, all sources available in the source bed file will be used (Example: ' -s CCDG gnomAD ' ).
-  -a [EXTRA ANNOTATIONS [EXTRA ANNOTATIONS ...]], --ann [EXTRA ANNOTATIONS [EXTRA ANNOTATIONS ...]]
-                        By default, only the Max_AF, Max_Hets and Max_HomAlt counts, and Max_PopMax_AF are annotated in the output VCF file. `-a` can be used to add additional annotations, with each anntotation seperated by a space (Example ' -a mf best pops ' ).
-Choices = [all, mf, best, pops, AFR, AMR, EAS, EUR, OTH, SAS, full, mis]
-  -c OBSERVED SV COVERAGE, --cov OBSERVED SV COVERAGE
-                        Add an annotation reflecting how much of the queried SV genomic space has been previously observed with the same SVTYPE.
-Uses the data sources listed with -s as the previously observed SVs.
-Please provide minimum AF to exclude all SVs from data sources with a total AF below that value (must be between 0 and 1.0).
-  -u UNIQUE SV REGIONS, --uniq UNIQUE SV REGIONS
-                        Generate a file of unique SV regions called 'unique.bed'.
-These regions reflect genomic space within the queried SV region that have not been previously observed with the same
-                        SVTYPE.
-This will also add an annotation regarding the number of unique regions within a given SV.
-Please provide minimum AF to exclude all SVs from data sources with a total AF below that value (must be between 0 and 1.0).
-  -l SV SIZE LIMIT, --lim SV SIZE LIMIT
-                        Only include previously observed SVs from data sources with a size less than or equal to this value (only available when using --cov or --uniq).
-  -t TARGETS BED FILE, --target TARGETS BED FILE
-                        Path to target regions BED file.
-Expected format is a tab delimited file listing CHROM START END ID where ID is a genomic region identifier that will be listed as an annotation if an overlap exists between a given SV and the target regions.
-  -ci USE CI BOUNDARIES, --ci USE CI BOUNDARIES
-                        Expects CIPOS and CIEND to be included in the INFO field of the input VCF (--vcf).
-If argument is selected, use 'inner' or 'outer' confidence intervals (CIPOS, CIEND) for SV boundaries.
-Choices = [in, out] -ci95 USE CI BOUNDARIES, --ci95 USE CI BOUNDARIES Expects CIPOS95 and CIEND95 to be included in the INFO field of the input VCF (--vcf).
-If argument is selected, use 'inner' or 'outer' confidence intervals (CIPOS95, CIEND95) for
-                        SV boundaries.
-Choices = [in, out] -e EMBIGGEN THE SV SIZE, --emb EMBIGGEN THE SV SIZE Increase the size of the SV coordinates in the input VCF (--vcf) by a single integer; Subtract that value from the start and add it to the end of each set of coordinates.
-  -r REDUCE THE SV SIZE, --red REDUCE THE SV SIZE
-                        Reduce the size of the SV coordinates in the input VCF (--vcf) by a single integer; Add that value to the start and subtract it from the end of each set of coordinates.
-  --cpu CPU Count       The number of cpus to use for multi-threading (Default = 1).
 ```

 As stated, this requires an input VCF (`-v`) and output VCF name (`-o`).
 SVAFotate was
 developed using SV VCFs derived from the Lumpy SV caller, however it has